 With the titles Music Director of the San Francisco Symphony, Artistic Director of the New World Symphony, Principal Guest Conductor of the London Symphony Orchestra, and Artistic Director of the Pacific Music Festival, Michael Tilson Thomas has built quite a reputation for himself in the music industry.
 He is internationally known as a composer and a conductor, combining his own eclectic style with various American music styles.
 During his career he has worked with such music greats as Igor Stravinsky, Pierre Boulez, and Aaron Copland.

-Michael Tilson Thomas was born in Los Angeles in the 1940s.
+Michael Tilson Thomas was born in Los Angeles in 1944.
 He was musically influenced by his family, who had been artistically inclined for three generations.
 He began studying piano at the University of Southern California with John Crown and conducting and composing classes with Ingolf Dahl.
 By the age of 19, he was appointed Music Director of the Young Musicians Foundation Debut Orchestra.
 During this time Thomas was also pianist and conductor for Gregor Piatigorsky and Jascha Heifetz and was the assistant conductor at the Bayreuth Festival.

 Thomas became assistant conductor of the Boston Symphony Orchestra in 1969 after winning the Koussevitzky Prize at Tanglewood.
 He gained international recognition with the orchestra when he replaced William Steinberg, during his New York debut performance in 1969.
 He became Principal Guest Conductor of the orchestra, where he stayed until 1974.
 From there his accomplishments included Music Director of the Buffalo Philharmonic, Principal Guest Conductor of the Los Angeles Philharmonic, and Principal Conductor of the Great Woods Music Festival.
 In the summer of 1990, Thomas accompanied Leonard Bernstein to Japan for the first Pacific Music Festival.
 During the summers of years thereafter, Thomas returned to Japan to be the artistic director of the festival.